build-trust/ockam/documentation/use-cases/end-to-end-encrypt-all-application-layer-communication/README.md

     // Initialize the TCP Transport.
     let tcp = TcpTransport::create(&ctx).await?;

-    // Create a Vault to store our cryptographic keys and an Entity to represent this Node.
+    // Create a Vault to store our cryptographic keys and a Profile to represent this Node.
     // Then initiate a handshake with the secure channel listener on the node that has the
     // TCP Transport Outlet.
     //